Authenticating certificates

 as a convenience to remove all links associated with the given certificate.

-The existing links within the PKI can be listed by:
+The existing links within the PKI can be listed with:

 $ sq pki link list